Class Diagrams Examples

 Summary: The HASP Aladdin package includes 4 classes.
 These classses are implementation of the HASP Java Native Interface Proxy component you can find on the Sentinel HASP licensing component diagram.

-Purpose: An example of UML object diagram which shows some runtime objects involved into login process for a web user.
+Purpose: An example of UML object diagram which shows some runtime objects involved in the login process for a web user.

 Summary: An instance of Login Controller class is associated with instances of User Manager, Cookie Manager, and Logger.
 Login Controller, User Manager, and Hibernate User DAO (Data Access Object) share a single instance of Logger.